thepracticaldeveloper/practical-architecture/README.md

 ## Intro

-This repository contains all the documentation templates and examples that are described in the book [The Practical Architecture Process](https://leanpub.com/practical-software-architecture).
+This repository contains a set of Software Architecture document templates and examples in Markdown format.
+It also includes scripts to generate a basic website in HTML.
+You can use it as a baseline to build all your Software Architecture docs.

+These artifacts are described in the book [The Practical Architecture Process](https://leanpub.com/practical-software-architecture), which main focus is not the Architecture Guide itself, but the **process** you follow to obtain these artifacts and a proper Software Architecture.
+Get the book on [LeanPub](https://leanpub.com/practical-software-architecture).

 ## Contents